brifiction/inl-bng-voquUiQb5XA/README.md

    the correct commands.
 Just focus on the sunny day scenarios.
 1. NOTE: "posting:", "reading:", "following:" and "wall:" are not part of the command.
 All commands start with the user name, except for reading which starts with the project name.
+1. IMPORTANT: Implement the requirements focusing on writing the best code you can produce implementing CQRS and SOLID principles.

 > IMPORTANT: Implement the requirements focusing on writing the best code you can produce implementing CQRS and SOLID principles

 ## Getting started

 Run `dotnet new console -f net6.0 -n InlogikConsoleApp`.

-Then install .Net 6.x SDK.
+> See https://dotnet.microsoft.com/en-us/download/dotnet/6.0, for .Net 6.0 SDK download (EOL, `6.0.36`).

 ## Running the console application